Maximize your exercise performance without the caffeine crash or jittery brain-drain.

 The World’s Favorite Drug: Caffeine

-Coffee, tea, soda, energy drinks, energy shots, workout supplements, fat loss supplements, nootropic supplements, energy-boosting gum pack—more and more, it seems like caffeine is sneaking its way into everything these days.
-And from a seller’s point of view, this makes sense: caffeine makes people feel good, and people buy things that make them feel good.
+Coffee, tea, soda, energy drinks, energy shots, pre workout supplements, fat loss supplements, nootropic supplements, energy-boosting gum pack—more and more, it seems like caffeine is sneaking its way into everything these days.
+And from a seller’s point of view, this makes sense: caffeine makes people feel great, and people buy things that make them feel good.

 - What’s more, caffeine makes people feel good in a reliably way that’s relatively safe to other habit-forming stimulants and quote-unquote “drugs.”

-We say “quote-unquote” (in quotes now—ha ha) because, though many people refer to caffeine as a “drug,” caffeine is a natural, plant-based compound.
 As a naturally occurring compound, caffeine is found in roughly sixty different plant species, including:

 - Coffee Beans